cpplain/limbo/issue-30-lazy-record-parsing/benchmarks/README.md

    - Filter and project (WHERE + SELECT few columns)
    - GROUP BY with aggregations

+4. **ORDER BY Tests** - Measure sorting performance with lazy parsing:
+   - Selective column retrieval with ORDER BY (benefits from lazy parsing)
+   - SELECT * with ORDER BY (tests overhead)
+   - Multi-key ORDER BY (tests multiple column parsing for sort keys)

 ### Test Configuration

 - **Dataset Size**: 100,000 rows per table